aryavorskiy/LatticeModels.jl/docs/src/currents.md

 ## Materialized currents

-An `AbstractCurrents` is a lazy object - this allows to avoid excessive computation, but the computations that are needed will be repeated every time when we use the object.
+An `AbstractCurrents` is a lazy object.
+This allows to avoid excessive computation, but the computations that are needed will be repeated every time when we use that object.
 That's where the `MaterializedCurrents` come in, having all their values stored explicitly in an array.

 To convert any type of currents to `MaterializedCurrents`, simply use the [`materialize`](@ref) function.
 You can avoid evaluating some currents (for example, if you know beforehand that they must be zero) by passing a lambda as a first argument (or with `do`-syntax): it must take the `Lattice` and two integer indices and return whether the current between these sites must be evaluated.